Kalpana Iyer: Modelling

-She was the first runner-up at Miss India in 1978,.
+She was the first runner-up at Miss India in 1978.
 She went on to represent her country at the Miss World 1978 beauty pageant where she was a top 15 semi-finalist.

 Acting

 Kalpana mostly appeared as a vamp in a number of Hindi films, continuing in the tradition of Bindu, Helen and Aruna Irani.
 Some of her famous dance numbers are "Hari om Hari" in Pyaara Dushman (1980), "Tu Mujhe Jaan" in Wardat (1981) and "Rambha Ho" in Armaan (1981).
 Some of her renowned films are Satte Pe Satta (1982), Disco Dancer (1982), Anjaam (1994), Raja Hindustani (1996), and Hum Saath Saath Hain (1999).
-She was critically acclaimed for her performance as a cruel prison warden in Anjaam which also featured Bollywood superstars Madhuri Dixit and Shah Rukh Khan.
+She was critically acclaimed for her performance as a prison warden in Anjaam which also featured Bollywood superstars Madhuri Dixit and Shah Rukh Khan.
 As of 2019, Iyer has appeared in a variety of films, as well as working on television.

 Other ventures

 Iyer also dabbled in singing, and performed in shows.
-She is currently managing a restaurant in Dubai called "The Moghul Room" which is owned by former Bollywood actor Rajan Sippy.
+She was the manager of a restaurant in Dubai called "The Moghul Room" which was owned by former Bollywood actor Rajan Sippy.